schto223/FlipGraphs.jl/docs/src/deltaComplex.md

 A **flip** is defined as the action of replacing an edge in the triangulation by the other diagonal of the quadrilateral formed by the two triangles adjacent to the edge.

 It has been shown, that the flip graph of any closed surface is connected.
-Hence it is possible, to obtain any triangulation by a finite number of flips.
+Hence, it is possible, to obtain any triangulation by a finite number of flips.

 ```@docs
     flip(::DeltaComplex, ::Integer)